Sisal Rugs Direct Frequently Asked Questions

 Can I order different shapes?

-Yes, we offer round, ovals, octagons and cut-outs.
-Please note that rounds and ovals can be finished with serging only and are not available in seagrass, jute or mountain grass.
+Yes, we offer round, ovals, octagons, and cut-outs.
+Please note that rounds and ovals can be finished with serging or narrow cotton binding only and are not available in seagrass, jute or hemp grass.
 We can also cut from your drawings or templates.

 Can I order samples of the rugs and borders?

 Yes!
-In fact we recommend that you request samples before ordering your rug.
-You can order samples on the 'Sample Request page' on our website.
+In fact, we recommend that you request samples before ordering your rug.
+You can order samples on the collection page under the price.
 Please note that there may be a slight variation between your sample and the rug that you receive due to the natural characteristics of the materials we use.

 Can I use my own fabric for a border?